 Summary:

-The Poplar Elementary district in Montana is home to two struggling middle schools, Poplar 7-8 and Poplar 5-6 School, which serve grades 7-8 and 5-6, respectively.
-Both schools are performing poorly, with significantly lower test scores in Mathematics, Reading, and Science compared to the state average, and they rank among the lowest in Montana.
+The Poplar Elementary school district in Montana is home to two middle schools: Poplar 5-6 School and Poplar 7-8.
+Both schools are struggling academically, with significantly lower test scores compared to the state average.

 Thank you for your feedback!